Jost-Klancnik/3D-React-Cube-Renderer/README.md

 ## Why even do this?
 I don't know, I was bored and wanted to see if I could do it.
 ## Current State
 Unfinished, I'm still working on it.
-It has some rendering issues where planes don't display properly, but I am working on fixing that soon.
+Cube is now rendering properly and there is a suer interface to change the cube position.
+Going to add rotations soon.
 ## Plans
 - [x] Render a 3D cube
 - [x] Fix rendering issues